cnlohr/esp8266rawpackets/README.md

 There is a jitter of +/-4 clock ticks, so it would take many, many readings to get a good solid reading on what the true differential value would be.

+It's important to note that in our example, all of the nodes are co-planar, so only 2D localization would be possible anyway.
+I recommend trying to resolve the location of node #5 to the constellation of 1-4 if you want to try to find something.

 ## Why it's hard.

 So, this is a hard question to answer.
 I think the biggest problem I have with my data is that I'm not very good at analyzing these sorts of things.
 Additionally, I think I'm fighting clock jitter.
 Though all crystals have natural speed differences which can be observed, easily in the +/- 5-10ppm range, the crystals also seem to have a random walk which makes it very, very hard to nail down times.
 Also, figuring out time synchronization from the differential systems is... hard :( - mathematically.